Mode mixing and losses in misaligned microcavities: Theory summary

-The geometric picture first calculates the mode axis as the line that intersects both mirrors orthogonal to their surface.
-It then enforces the transverse structure of a fundamental mode, requiring that the wavefront curvature of the predicted mode matches the local curvature of the mirror at the intersection point.
-If the mirrors of a cavity are misaligned, the mode will not intersect the mirrors at the centre of the mirror depression, and therefore the local curvature will in general not match the central curvature of the mirrors.
-The predicted mode, henceforth known as `the geometric prediction' and denoted $\psig$, is useful to understand these broad changes in propagation direction and central waist.
+The geometric picture estimates the cavity mode in a simplified manner by restricting itself only to fundamental Gaussian beams.
+Firstly, the mode axis is chosen to be the line that intersects both mirrors orthogonal to their surface.
+Secondly, the transverse structure of a fundamental mode is determined by requiring that the wavefront curvature of the predicted mode matches the local curvature of the mirror at the intersection of mode and mirror for both mirrors~\cite{Blows:98}.
+This procedure determines the positions and the waists of the mode in each transverse direction.

+The mode predicted by this method, henceforth known as `the geometric prediction' and denoted $\psig$, is useful to understand the impact of mirror geometry on mode propagation direction and central waist.
 However, this method accounts for the mirror shape only through its local gradient and curvature; higher order components in the Taylor expansion of the surface profile about the intersection point, which become important to describe the surface profile away from the central intersection with the mode, are not accounted for.
 For spherical cap mirrors, the mirror curvature remains constant within the mirror diameter, and therefore, provided the mode axis intersects the mirror within the finite diameter, the local curvature at intersection remains constant and only the propagation direction changes upon misalignment~\cite{Yariv:91}.
 However, for Gaussian-shaped mirrors, the local curvature varies across the surface, with a reduced and elliptical curvature away from the centre.
 Thus for cavities with misaligned Gaussian mirrors, the local curvature takes two principal values, both smaller than the central curvature of the mirror, but most strongly reduced in the direction of misalignment.
-Further details and derivations may be found in Hughes et al.~\cite{Hughes:23_1}.
+Detailed algebraic and numeric results for the case of Gaussian-shaped mirrors may be found in Hughes et al.~\cite{Hughes:23_1}.